AtharvaBallal/AutomationFramework-BDD-Junit/README.md

-This is UI Automation Framework created using Java, Selenium, Cucumber, Junit.
+This UI Automation Framework was created using Java, Selenium, Cucumber, and Junit.

 Supports: